Practice Areas: Labor and Employment, General Municipal

 Attorney Brian Maser’s practice focuses on general municipal law, and public sector labor and employment law.
-In this capacity, he provides counsel to municipalities on labor issues, including compliance with state and federal labor statutes, such as the Fair Labor Standards Act, the Family Medical Leave Act, the Massachusetts Wage Act, and the Massachusetts Maternity Leave Act.
-Attorney Maser represents municipalities in labor disputes in state and federal courts, drafts and negotiates successor collective bargaining agreements, drafts and negotiates individual employment agreements, employee settlement agreements and releases, grievance and arbitration settlement documents, conducts investigations relative to employee misconduct, conducts pre-deprivation show cause hearings, advises clients with respect to municipal health insurance issues, including issues facing municipalities as a result of the passage of the Affordable Care Act, and represents municipalities before the American Arbitration Association, the Massachusetts Department of Labor Relations, the Massachusetts Commission Against Discrimination, the Massachusetts Civil Service Commission, and the Joint Labor Management Committee.
+In this capacity, he provides counsel to municipalities on labor issues, including compliance with state and federal labor statutes, such as the Fair Labor Standards Act, the Family Medical Leave Act, the Massachusetts Wage Act, and the Massachusetts Paid Family Leave Act.
+Attorney Maser represents municipalities in labor disputes in state and federal courts, drafts and negotiates successor collective bargaining agreements, drafts and negotiates individual employment agreements, employee settlement agreements and releases, grievance and arbitration settlement documents, conducts investigations relative to employee misconduct and policy compliance, conducts pre-deprivation show cause hearings, advises clients with respect to municipal health insurance issues, including issues facing municipalities as a result of the passage of the Affordable Care Act, and represents municipalities before the American Arbitration Association, the Massachusetts Department of Labor Relations, the Massachusetts Commission Against Discrimination, the Massachusetts Civil Service Commission, the Department of Industrial Accidents, the Department of Administrative Law Appeals, and the Joint Labor-Management Committee.
 He also has experience representing school committees in state court and in labor arbitration disputes.
 Attorney Maser assists clients with a variety of general municipal law issues, including issues surrounding town meetings, municipal charters and by-laws, conflict of interest, public records, the Open Meeting Law, and municipal finance.

 - Rooney v.
-Town of Groton, 577 F.Supp.2d 513 (2008).
+Town of Groton, 577 F.Supp.2d 513.
 A Town police lieutenant brought suit against town to recover overtime compensation.
-On summary judgment, the District Court found that the lieutenant satisfied requirements for exemption from overtime pay as an executive employee; the lieutenant also satisfied the administrative employee exemption; and the lieutenant was not a first-responder entitled to overtime pay.
+On summary judgment, the District Court found that the lieutenant satisfied requirements for exemption from overtime pay as an executive employee; the lieutenant also satisfied administrative employee exemption; and the lieutenant was not a first-responder entitled to overtime pay.

 - Massachusetts Bar